AckerlyXu/heima/articles/batch/batch-mpi.md

 1. Follow the first two steps in [How to compile and run a simple MS-MPI program][msmpi_howto].
 This satisfies the prerequesites for the following step.
 2. Build a *Release* version of the [MPIHelloWorld][helloworld_proj] sample MPI program.
 This is the program that will be run on compute nodes by the multi-instance task.
 3. Create a zip file containing `MPIHelloWorld.exe` (which you built step 2) and `MSMpiSetup.exe` (which you downloaded step 1).
 You'll upload this zip file as an application package in the next step.
-4. Use the [Azure portal][portal] to create a Batch [application](/documentation/articles/batch-application-packages/) called "MPIHelloWorld", and specify the zip file you created in the previous step as version "1.0" of the application package.
-See [Upload and manage applications](/documentation/articles/batch-application-packages/#upload-and-manage-applications/) for more information.
+4. Use the [Azure portal][portal] to create a Batch [application](./batch-application-packages.md) called "MPIHelloWorld", and specify the zip file you created in the previous step as version "1.0" of the application package.
+See [Upload and manage applications](./batch-application-packages.md#upload-and-manage-applications) for more information.

-> [AZURE.TIP]
+> [!TIP]
 > Build a *Release* version of `MPIHelloWorld.exe` so that you don't have to include any additional dependencies (for example, `msvcp140d.dll` or `vcruntime140d.dll`) in your application package.
 >
 >